Instance-JS/Instance/docs/table-of-elements.md

 | `<a>` | HTML2 onward | Anchor tag — creates hyperlinks. | **🟢 Essential** |
 | `<abbr>` | HTML4 onward | Defines an abbreviation or acronym. | **🟢 Semantic** |
 | `<acronym>` | HTML3 | Defines an acronym; superseded by `<abbr>`. | **🟠 Obsolete** |

+### Editorial Note
+The deprecation of `<acronym>` in favor of `<abbr>` represents a semantic conflation that this framework's documentation disavows.
+Acronyms (multi-word 1-to-1 initialisms like SVG, HTML) and abbreviations (shortened single words like  "nav", "div") are two distinct concepts.

+Whether something is *specifically* an acronym is of architecturally significant semantic importance:
+A distinction that is perhaps not immediately obvious to non-native English speakers (and indeed some native ones)... at least, until you need to formalize exactly WHICH 2-4 letter elements should be upper-cased in your application, and more importantly, why those elements in particular and not others.
+Not everyone is going to do what I did.

+This distinction matters enough that Instance.js (by accident as the most logical choice) maintains separate handling for acronyms vs abbreviations in its constructor naming conventions (see Case Modes documentation), even though HTML no longer does.

+Had `<acronym>` remained distinct from `<abbr>`, this documentation would be unnecessary— the spec itself would encode the distinction, and framework authors could reference it directly.

+The `<acronym>` element should be resurrected and brought back to the living spec.

 | `<address>` | HTML4 onward | Contact information for the nearest `<article>` or `<body>`. | **🟢 Semantic** |
 | `<applet>` | HTML3 | Deprecated Java embedder-once ran mini-apps, now a relic. | **🔴 Dangerous & Obsolete** (critically flawed security model) |
 | `<area>` | HTML3 onward | Defines a clickable region inside an image map (`<map>`). | **🟢 Standard** |